 About ecoClimate

 The goal of ecoClimate is to provide an open database of processed climatic simulations in a suitable resolution and user-friendly format for macroecological and biogeographical studies.
-Our database includes all climate models currently available from CMIP5 and PMIP3 projects for past, present, and future periods.

 Data availability